MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/us-gcc-deployment.md

 To complete the initial onboarding steps for an implementation project in Microsoft Dynamics Lifecycle Services (LCS), follow the instructions in [Onboard an implementation project](../../../fin-ops-core/fin-ops/imp-lifecycle/onboard.md).
 However, don't use the link to LCS that is provided in those instructions.
 Instead, use the following URL to open LCS for US Government Community Cloud (GCC): <https://gov.lcs.microsoftdynamics.us>.

 After the initial onboarding steps are completed in LCS, follow the instructions in [Project onboarding](../lifecycle-services/project-onboarding.md).
-Once again, be sure to use the previously mentioned URL to open LCS for GCC.
+Be sure to use the previously mentioned URL to open LCS for GCC.

 ## Environment deployment